semaphoreci/docs/docs/security/open-id-connect-gcloud.md

 ### Connect the pool with a service account

-When connecting to Google Cloud, your pipelines would impersonate a Google Cloud Service Account.
+When connecting to Google Cloud, your pipelines impersonate a Google Cloud Service Account.
-To set up which service account is accessible via the previously configured Workload Identity pool, we need to set up a binding between the workload identity user and the service account.
+To set up which service account is accessible via the previously-configured Workload Identity pool, we need to set up a link between the workload identity user and the service account.

 First, construct the member id based on the following parameters: